EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Introduction

 Many downscaling approaches focus on producing a deterministic map at the fine resolution, given LR predictors \cite{Bano-Medina2020ConfigurationDownscaling, Bano-Medina2021, Doury2022}.
 However, to capture the full variability, including extreme events, a stochastic approach is needed.
 In this case, the goal is to model the conditional distribution of the HR target given the LR input.
 Generative ML methods provide a way to achieve this by ``learning'' a complex, high-dimensional distribution from training data.
 After training, generative models can generate samples that reflect the variability present in the training distribution.
 Examples of generative models are Generative Adversarial Networks (GANs) \cite{Goodfellow2020GenerativeNetworks} and diffusion models \cite{Ho2020DenoisingModels, KarrasElucidatingModels, Song2019GenerativeDistribution, Song2020Score-BasedEquations}.
-In past studies, both approaches have been used successfull, e.g.~to downscale precipitation \cite{Addison2022, Harris2022AForecasts, Leinonen2020, Vosper2023DeepScales} or wind \cite{Miralles2022, Stengel2020, White2019}.
+In past studies, both approaches have been used successfully, e.g.~to downscale precipitation \cite{Addison2022, Harris2022AForecasts, Leinonen2020, Vosper2023DeepScales} or wind \cite{Miralles2022, Stengel2020, White2019}.
 While GANs can often generate realistic samples, their optimization can be unstable \cite{Arjovsky2017TowardsNetworks}, and they are prone to mode collapse, where the model fails to represent the full diversity of the target distribution.
 Diffusion models, in contrast, are effective in capturing complex distributions, but are computationally costly, especially during inference.
+Reducing computational latency is an active area of research, e.g., via efficient sampling algorithms \cite{Song2022DenoisingModels, Lu2022DPM-Solver:Steps}, latent diffusion models \cite{Rombach2022High-ResolutionModels}, and distillation methods \cite{Salimans2022ProgressiveModels, Song2023ConsistencyModels}.
+While these approaches can accelerate inference, they may introduce trade-offs in sample quality depending on compression levels or the number of denoising steps.